natenolting/BUAD-3283-E-Commerce-Web-Development/syllabus.md

 1. Download and install software and decide where you will store your source code.
 2. Setup your own GitHub Account and let me know what your repository will be.
+  * Watch the syllabus repository at https://github.com/natenolting/BUAD-3283-E-Commerce-Web-Development/tree/spring2018 to receive notifications of changes.
 3. Signup for the Slack channel with the link in Requirement section.
 4. Get your web hosting account setup and let me know what the url is.